Self-discovery strategy for women who want to stand in self-confidence.

-Some part of this big, beautiful life of yours isn’t firing on all cylinders.
+It’s no wonder things don’t feel aligned – you don’t feel aligned, and some part of this beautiful life of yours isn’t firing on all cylinders.

-Speaking Engagements: Not just another boring speech, but a sharing of ideas, with an entirely new energy.
+Speaking & Workshops: Not just another boring talk or training, but a sharing of ideas, with an entirely new energy.
 Learn more.

 But is this for me?

-If you’re here, it likely is.
-Listen, I work with a lot of women, and a lot of women all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, fit, not-fit, well-off, on a budget.
-My clients don’t fit a specific niche or demographic, and frankly, I like it that way.
+If you’re here, and you identify as a womxn, it likely is.
+Listen, I work with a lot of womxn, and a lot of womxn all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, trans, fit, not-fit, well-off, on a budget.
+My clients don’t always fit into a box, and frankly – that’s what this is all about.

 There’s not always a common goal, but there is always a common thread.
-Every woman I work with is thinking to herself something along the lines of:
+Every woman I work with has thought to herself something along the lines of:

 “What’s keeping me so stuck?”